Greenland's minerals loom in China-Denmark ties

 Greenland, with a population of just 57,000, is dependent on exports of fish and shrimp and handouts from Denmark.
 It is keen to reduce that dependence by developing other industries.

+The Chinese already have a foothold in the Greenland minerals exploration and development business.

-London Mining LOND.L, a firm backed by Chinese steelmakers, is seeking permission to construct an iron ore mine northeast of Nuuk at a cost of $2.35 billion that would be the biggest industrial development in Greenland if sanctioned.
+London Mining, a firm backed by Chinese steelmakers, is seeking permission to construct an iron ore mine northeast of Nuuk at a cost of $2.35 billion that would be the biggest industrial development in Greenland if sanctioned.

 Martin Breum, author of a book on Denmark's role in the Arctic and Greenland's oil possibilities, said the iron ore project - though potentially hugely important to Greenland - was not what worried Western governments, industries and intelligence agencies.